rbardenet/tf-transforms-and-gafs/README.md

 ## hyperbolic

-_hyperbolic_ is a Python 3 library implementing time-frequency transforms that map specific white noises to canonical Gaussian analytic functions. _hyperbolic_ is the companion package to the paper
+_hyperbolic_ is a Python 3 library implementing time-frequency transforms that map specific white noises to canonical Gaussian analytic functions.

+_hyperbolic_ is the companion package to the paper
-> Rémi Bardenet and Adrien Hardy, Time-frequency transforms of white noises and Gaussian analytic functions, to appear in Applied and Computational Harmonic Analysis (ACHA), [arxiv preprint](https://arxiv.org/abs/1807.11554).
+> Rémi Bardenet and Adrien Hardy, *Time-frequency transforms of white noises and Gaussian analytic functions*, to appear in Applied and Computational Harmonic Analysis (ACHA), [arxiv preprint](https://arxiv.org/abs/1807.11554).

 ### Install from sources